gw-inux/Course--Intro-Applied-Numerical-Groundwater-Modeling/docs/02_A - Theories and Concepts/02_A - Theories_index.md

 ---
-title: Theoretical and Conceptual Knowledge
+title: A) Theoretical and Conceptual Knowledge
 layout: default
 nav_order: 3
 has_children: true